Abhisheksen8269/Robust-Navigation-Trajectory-Control-for-Autonomous-Mobile-Robots/README.md

 Trajectory Tracking: Utilizes a Pure Pursuit controller with sequential index search for robust path following.

 Reactive Safety Layer: Implements Artificial Potential Fields (APF) using 2D LiDAR data to dynamically deviate from the global path and avoid obstacles.

+## 2. Simulation Results

+Gazebo Environment ("The Mess")

+The robot navigates through a randomized field of obstacles (construction cones, barriers, dumpsters).
+The environment is designed to test the robot's ability to deviate from its optimal path to ensure safety.

+(Place your Gazebo screenshot here.
+E.g., The robot facing the obstacles)

+RViz Visualization

+Real-time visualization of the B-Spline path (Green), LiDAR scans (Red), and the robot's odometry frame.

+(Place your RViz screenshot here.
+E.g., The green path line and laser scan)

 ## 2. Setup & Installation